-Segment V of the SAI gives complete details of the tax implications of investing in mutual funds for different categories of investors for different products.
+Segment V, Sub-section A of the SAI gives complete details of the tax implications of investing in mutual funds for different categories of investors for different products.
 Section III, sub-section C of the SID also gives the prevalent tax laws applicable to investing in mutual funds in brief.